Tell Jemmeh

 Tell Jemmeh or Tell Gemmeh (تل جمه), also known in Hebrew as Tel Gamma (תל גמה) or Tel Re'im (תל רעים), is a prominent mound, or tell, located in the region of the northwestern Negev and the southern coastal plain of Israel, about 12 km south of Gaza, bounded by the kibbutz of Re'im 2 km to the east, and the kibbutz of Kisufim 6 km to the west, and is 9 km east of the Mediterranean coast.
-The site is located at the confluence of two streams, Nahal Besor and Nahal Gerar.
+The site is located at the confluence of two seasonal streams, Wadi Gaza and Nahal Gerar.
 Both have changed their course in this area many times throughout history.

 Tell Jemmeh is one of three major sites along the Besor Stream along with Tell el-Far'ah and Tell el-Ajjul.
 Some archaeologists identify the Besor Stream with the "Brook of Egypt" found in the Hebrew Bible (Torah).
 There are also a number of ancient sites to the east along the Gerar Stream.

 Tell Jemmeh is famous for two significant archaeological discoveries: an Assyrian structure, probably a palace, from the Assyrian occupation of the northern Kingdom of Israel, and a grain storage facility from the time of the Ptolemaic Kingdom.

 The mound is 23 metres high and dominates its surrounding plains, which are excellent for agriculture.
 It spans an area of 12 acres or 43 dunams.
 Tell Jemmeh is located about 10 kilometres from Tell el-Farah (South) and Tell el-Ajjul, which allows for them to communicate by signal fires.
 This orientation of the sites suggests it was a border zone.
 The ancient inhabitants of Tell Jemmeh probably depended on spring water from the nearby Besor Stream.
 Most of the building material used in the site is sun-dried mudbrick.

 Tell Jemmeh was first settled as a hunter-farmer village during the Chalcolithic period, six thousand years ago.
 It was inhabited for 200 years and then abandoned until it was rebuilt in the Middle Bronze Age.
 From here the site would be settled for 1,600 years.
 It is identified with Yursa, mentioned in the Egyptian Amarna Letters from 1350–1330 BCE.